 The United Airlines MileagePlus frequent flyer program has dozens of business partners that can help you earn miles on the ground.
-You can earn miles when you stay at a hotel, rent a car, ride a train or get away from it all on a cruise.
+You can earn miles when you rent a car, stay at a hotel, ride a train or get away from it all on a cruise.
 You can also earn miles when you buy a cellphone or cable service, eat at a restaurant or choose a car.
 Wherever there is a consumer product or service, the chances are you can earn miles for giving it a try.

 One of the most lucrative ways of receiving quick and massive injection of miles is credit card sign up bonuses.
-Most United MileagePlus members know about the Chase cobranded United credit card, but there are more cards that can give your mileage account some serious award booking powers.
+Most United MileagePlus members know about the Chase cobranded United credit card, but there are

 Chase United MileagePlus Explorer Card